 - Give anything by mouth until they are fully recovered

 - Make any abrupt movements or shout during a focal seizure

 Call 999 if:

-long you will still need to tell your GP that it's happened.
+If you don't call an ambulance because the seizure doesn't last long you will still need to tell your GP that it's happened.

-what a seizure looks like.
+Recording a seizure

 Here are some tips: